fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-10-30-significance-testing-of-pearson-correlations-in-excel.md

 ## Using Excel for t-tests

 ### TINV, T.INV.2T, TDIST, and T.DIST.2T
 Of course, calculating critical t-values can be done in Excel too.
 Before Excel 2010, there were only the TINV and TDIST formulas, now there are additionally the T.INV.2T and the T.DIST.2T formulas.
+All these formulas express confidence _negatively_, that is the probability value _p_ represents the probability for being wrong.

 <table>
   <tr>